ni/systemlink-operations-handbook/handbook/network-security/network-security.md

         timeZoneInfo: /usr/share/zoneinfo
     ```

-#### Installing MongoDB Self-Signed Certificates
+#### Installing MongoDB Self-Signed certificates

-Use the following steps to install the CA and intermediary certificates onto the SystemLink app server.
+If you are using a self signed certificate on your `mongod` instance you must install the certificate authority (CA) certificate and intermediary certificate into the SystemLink app server.

-1. Copy the CA and ia `.crt` files to you SystemLink app server.
+1. Copy the CA and intermediary `.crt` files to you SystemLink app server.

-2. Double click on the CA certificate and click **Install Certificate...**.
+2. Double click on the CA certificate and click **Install certificate...**.

     !!! note
-        If you are following the [MongoDB manual appendix](https://docs.mongodb.com/manual/appendix/security/appendixA-openssl-ca/) this file is name `mongodb-test-ca.crt`.
+        If you are following the [MongoDB manual appendix](https://docs.mongodb.com/manual/appendix/security/appendixA-openssl-ca/) this file is named `mongodb-test-ca.crt`.

 3. In the **Store Location** field select the **Local Machine** radio button and click **Next**.